 - Lender: The lender for Federal Direct loans is the U.S. Department of Education.
-However, once your loan has completely disbursed (or paid out) to DU, you will be assigned a loan servicer who will handle the billing and other borrower-based services related to your federal student loan.
+However, once your loan has completely disbursed (or paid out) to DU, you will be assigned a loan servicer who will handle billing and other services related to your loan.

 - Maximum Loan Amount: Most students will be offered a total of $5,500 in Direct loans for their first year in school.
 Depending on the results of the FAFSA, many students will be offered a combination of both Subsidized and Unsubsidized loans.
 However, the total amount you can borrow depends on your dependency status and your year in school.
 (See the chart below for more details.)

-- Origination Fee: These loans have a 1.051% origination fee--charged by the U.S. Department of Education--that is deducted from each installment of the loan at disbursement.
-This means the amount you receive will be slightly lower than the amount you have to repay.
-The fee on a $5,500 loan, for example, will be $57.80.
+- Origination Fee: A 1.072% origination fee—charged by the U.S. Department of Education—is deducted from each installment of the loan at disbursement.
+This means the amount you receive will be slightly lower than the amount you'll repay.
+The fee on a $5,500 loan, for example, is $58.96.

-- Grace Period: A grace period is the period of time after you graduate (or drop below half-time enrollment) when you do not have to make loan payments.
-That means you won't have to start paying back your Federal Direct loans until 6 months after you graduate.
+- Grace Period: This is the period of time after you graduate (or drop below half-time enrollment) during which you do not have to make loan payments.
+You won't have to start paying back your Federal Direct loans until 6 months after you graduate.

 - Payment Due: Once you begin repaying your loans, you will need to make a payment to your servicer every month.

-As mentioned above, the total amount you can borrow in Direct loans depends on your dependency status and year in school.
-(Remember, you are considered to be an independent student if you are married, have children, at least 24 years old, are a graduate student, a veteran, a member of the armed forces, or an orphan, ward of the court or homeless.)
+As mentioned above, the total amount of Direct loan you can borrow depends on your dependency status (derived by FAFSA data) and year in school.
+(You are considered to be an independent student on the FAFSA if you are married, have children, are at least 24 years old, a graduate student, a veteran, a member of the armed forces, or an orphan, ward of the court or homeless.)
 Here are the maximum annual and lifetime loan limits: